AngusFong2236/datascience-getting-and-cleaning-data/cookbook.md

 # Project Codebook

 ## list of variables
+zipFile - name of datafile in zip format merged - combindate Train and test dataset for feature use ymerged - combindate Train ans test dataset for activity use tidyMeans - Column means for for activity and each subject.

 ## "1.
 Download and unzip datafile, if it not already exist"
 ## "2.
 Merges 2 datasets (training test) into one dataset merged."